mschenk7474/user-manual/README.md

   - I love learning.
 I feel like there are always opportunities to learn in life, you just have to be actively looking for them.
 If I am being honest, I am not always the best at taking advice or criticism from others, but I am actively working on fixing that.
 Learning comes in all shapes and sizes, and a day that you learn something is a day not wasted in my books.
 ## When is the Best Time to Approach you?
 - :construction_worker_man: Anytime, Except When I am Working
   - Unless I am working on something, feel free to come up to me!
 I get tunnel vision when I do my assisgnments, but any other time, I am always up to talk.
+It doesn't matter what it may be about, I like to talk, share my interests, and make new friends where I can.
 ## How do you Like People to Communicate With you?
 - :grin: In-person
+  - I am an in-person type of communicator first.
+I feel like people don't respond online unless 1) they are forced to for work/school or 2) they want to for a specific reason.
+When you are talking/communicating with someone in-person, it is very easy to read them and get conversation rather than doing it online and getting a resonse every hour or so.
+I rather start my relationships with people in-person first, and then move online.
+Then, I know how to reach them in person, and could also reach out to them online if I don't see them in-person.
 - :computer: Online
+  - Now, I am not against communicating online.
+For some things, I would much rather communicate online, such as department forums, or anything with lots of information.
+With it being online, most of the time all of the information is written down, so I can come back to it whenever I may need to use it or refer back to it.
+Online is also great to communicate with family and friends who may not live near you at the moment, and I am so happy we have technology that allows us to do that.
+I couldn't imagine not being able to speak with my family and friends, no matter where they may be in the world.
+It is also a good way to make new friends because everyone is connected through the internet.
+You just have to be brave enough to put yourself out there and make the friends you want.
 ## How do you Make Decisions?
 - :thinking: Think Through it
   - What are the Implications of the Decision?